Scott Pilgrim vs. the World: The Game: Release

 On December 30, 2014, Scott Pilgrim vs. the World: The Game and its DLC were delisted from the Xbox Live Arcade and PlayStation Network, possibly due to the license expiring.
 In May 2020, approaching the film and game's 10 year anniversary, both O'Malley and Wright tweeted Ubisoft asking to bring the game back alongside a re-release of the film.
 In August 2020, O'Malley tweeted that Ubisoft has reached out to him.
 In September 2020, Ubisoft announced Scott Pilgrim vs. the World: The Game – Complete Edition, a remaster of the original game including both DLC packs' contents, for a January 14, 2021 release on Nintendo Switch, PlayStation 4, Windows, Xbox One, and Stadia.
 On January 8, 2021, it was revealed that Limited Run Games would release a physical version of the game, alongside several special edition releases with additional physical bonuses.

-On June 6, 2025, a new Scott Pilgrim game, titled Scott Pilgrim EX, was announced to be in development for a 2026 release by Tribute Games.
-It will feature an original story written by Lee O'Malley, which takes place after the events of the Scott Pilgrim Takes Off anime series.
+On June 6, 2025, a new Scott Pilgrim game, titled Scott Pilgrim EX, was announced to be in development by Tribute Games, a studio founded by members of the Scott Pilgrim vs. the World: The Game development team, with Anamanaguchi returning to compose the soundtrack.
+It features an original story written by Lee O'Malley, which takes place after the events of the Scott Pilgrim Takes Off anime series.
+The game was released on March 3, 2026.